astravaganza/mmax/README.md

 # mmax
-ManoramaMax login client based on their android application, implemented in Python.
+ManoramaMax device registration and login client based on their android application, implemented in Python.

 ## Steps
 * Install `requirements.txt`